A modified thermodynamics of rotating and charged BTZ black hole: Overview and motivation

 \section{Overview and motivation}

-Long ago, it was proposed that black hole behaves as thermodynamic object.
-This hypothesis was based on logical analogy from classical theory of general relativity where square of irreducible mass \cite{q} (or in other words the area of event horizon \cite{w}) never decreases.
-The similar kind of behavior is replicated in thermodynamics for entropy, i.e., entropy of any thermodynamical system never decreases in principle.
-This fundamental behavior of entropy (increase of entropy) is quoted as second law of thermodynamics.
-Thus by analogy we have the second law of black hole thermodynamics where the role of entropy is assumed to be played by area of event horizon.
+Long ago, it was proposed that a black hole behaves as a thermodynamic object.
+This hypothesis was based on a logical analogy from the classical theory of general relativity where the square of irreducible mass \cite{q} (or in other words the area of event horizon \cite{w}) never decreases.
+A similar kind of behavior is replicated in thermodynamics for entropy, i.e., the entropy of any thermodynamical system never decreases in principle.
+This fundamental behavior of entropy (an increase of entropy) is quoted as the second law of thermodynamics.
+Thus by analogy, we have the second law of black hole thermodynamics where the role of entropy is assumed to be played by area of the event horizon.
 This analogy marked the beginning of a new subject that is black hole thermodynamics.
-For the zeroth and first law of black hole thermodynamics, surface gravity plays the role of temperature of standard thermodynamics.
+For the zeroth and first law of black hole thermodynamics, surface gravity plays the role of the temperature of standard thermodynamics.
 There exists one to one correspondence between the classical thermodynamics and black hole thermodynamics \cite{mann}.

-Later on, the quantitative relation between the entropy and area of event horizon was established in 1973 \cite{e}.
+Later on, the quantitative relation between the entropy and area of the event horizon was established in 1973 \cite{e,e0}.
 It is found that entropy and area of event horizon are related through the relation $S = \frac{A}{4}$.
 It should be emphasized here that the role of pressure in thermodynamics is played by the cosmological constant.
-Initially people doubted that second law of thermodynamics is getting violated due to assumption that any thing that falls in to a black hole can never come out.
+Initially, people doubted that the second law of thermodynamics is getting violated due to the assumption that anything that falls into a black hole can never come out.
 Therefore, there is a loss of entropy (information).
 To rescue the second law of black hole thermodynamics from being violated these were assigned a maximum entropy \cite{r,t,y}.
 However, the assignment of maximum entropy to black holes led to the discovery of holographic duality \cite{u,i}.
-This pictures the degrees of freedom in any region of space-time to its boundary surface and the area-law gets corrected when the size of black hole is reduced (due to small statistical thermal fluctuations around equilibrium).
+This pictures the degrees of freedom in any region of space-time to its boundary surface and the area-law gets corrected when the size of the black hole is reduced (due to small statistical thermal fluctuations around equilibrium).
 How does entropy undergo modification by these thermal fluctuations is a very serious question.